pivotal/docs-tap/install-gitops/eso.hbs.md

     This step is required to ensure the correct deployment of the `tanzu-sync` App.

-1. Ensure the Kubernetes cluster context is set to the EKS cluster:
+1. Ensure the Kubernetes cluster context is set to the EKS cluster.

     1. List the existing contexts: